KaoruMuta/IGStoryButtonKit/README.md

 # Installation
 ## CocoaPods
-Add the following to your Podfile:
+Add following to your Podfile and execute `pod install`
 ```rb
 target 'MyApp' do
   pod 'IGStoryButtonKit'